 Back at our home base, I decided to try the water again.
 It seemed much warmer now, but it was super crowded.
 Probably not the best for snorkeling, but I did take a refreshing dip.
 Back on my lounger, I toweled off and noticed the strangest thing.
 My feet were completely smooth like a baby’s.

 I get regular pedicures and try to use a pumice stone once a week, so my feet were in decent shape to begin with.
 I walk barefoot on beaches all of the time, but I’ve never seen anything like this.
 Every hint of a callus was just gone.
 Free beauty treatment!
-The next day on our shore excursion, our guide told us that Bermudians use the sand as a natural exfoliant.
+The next day on our shore excursion, our guide told us that Bermudians use the pink sand as a natural exfoliant.

 The masses arrive